 *The findings in this report come from a survey of the founders of 501 scale-up companies, and more than 500 non-scale-up SMEs in 2018.

 For further information or to arrange an interview with a spokesperson, please contact:

 Ellie Pocock or Rupert Bhatia at Teamspirit SmithWilliamson@Teamspirit.uk.com or 020 7360 7878

 Note to editors

-Smith & Williamson is an independently-owned financial and professional services group.
-The firm is a leading provider of investment management, financial advisory and accountancy services to private clients, professional practices, entrepreneurs and mid-to-large corporates.
-The group’s c1,750 people operate from a network of twelve offices: London, Belfast, Birmingham, Bristol, Cheltenham, Dublin (City and Sandyford), Glasgow, Guildford, Jersey, Salisbury and Southampton.
+Smith & Williamson is a leading financial and professional services group providing a comprehensive range of investment management, tax, financial advisory and accountancy services to private clients and their business interests.
+The firm’s c1,800 people operate from a network of 12 offices: London, Belfast, Birmingham, Bristol, Cheltenham, Dublin (City and Sandyford), Glasgow, Guildford, Jersey, Salisbury and Southampton.

 Smith & Williamson Investment Management LLP is part of the Smith & Williamson group.

 Regulated by the Institute of Chartered Accountants in England and Wales for a range of investment business activities.
 A member of Nexia International.